 Steuben’s is a modern diner that’s at its best on a Sunday afternoon.
 The Maine lobster roll might sound intimidating given there’s no nearby coast, but it’s excellent, and the tortilla soup is one of the best we’ve ever had.
 Plus, their ping pong bar Ace is around the corner, so after you eat, you can get a game and a beer in and say you did your “exercise” for the day.

-Olive & Finch is a great neighborhood hang that has something for everybody.
-Coffee and a pastry?
-They got that.
-Salad and a mimosa?
-Yep.
-Pulled pork and runny eggs in a cast iron skillet?
-That too.
-It’s brunch (or lunch) without the bullsh*t.
+Olive & Finch is a great neighborhood hang that has something for everybody whether you’re looking for just coffee and a pastry or a full meal of pulled pork and runny eggs in skillet and a mimosa.
 No long waits, no surly waiters, and no being abandoned after the check is dropped.
-Order and pay at the counter, sit down and dig in.
-Simple.
+Order and pay at the counter, sit down, and dig in.

-Fresh, fat homemade biscuits and arguably the best Bloody Mary in town.
-If the Hells Angels gang ate brunch, they'd be doing it here.
-In fact we're pretty sure finishing The Franklin is part of the gang's initiation process.
-It's a rock n' roll kind of spot with some edge to it, but the staff is nice as long as you are too.
+Fresh, homemade biscuits and arguably the best Bloody Mary in town are at Denver Biscuit Company.
+If the Hells Angels gang ate brunch, we’re pretty sure they’d be doing it here.
+In fact we’re pretty sure finishing The Franklin is part of the gang’s initiation process.
+It’s a rock n’ roll kind of spot with some edge to it, but the staff is nice as long as you are too.

-If you're this far West and stopping off for breakfast, you're usually just grabbing a quick bite before heading into the mountains.
-The food at Abejas will make you want to stick around for awhile though -this is upscale, grown-up food that's worth the drive into the foothills (see Duck Confit Hash and the Alamosa Striped Bass plates).
-This is one of our favorite spots in Denver right now, and a lot of that has to do with their brunch.
+If you’re this far West and stopping off for breakfast, you’re usually just grabbing a quick bite before heading into the mountains.
+Abejas is where you should stop, though odds are the food will make you want to stick around for awhile.
+This is upscale food that’s worth the drive into the foothills - the menu includes dishes like duck confit hash and the Alamosa striped bass plate.
+This is one of our favorite spots, and a lot of that has to do with their brunch.